SystemsApproach/security/key-distro.rst

    A man-in-the-middle attack.

-A variant of Diffie-Hellman sometimes called *fixed Diffie-Hellman* supports authentication of one or both participants.
-It relies on certificates that are similar to public key certificates but instead certify the Diffie-Hellman public parameters of an entity.
-For example, such a certificate would state that Alice’s Diffie-Hellman parameters are *p, g*, and :math:`g^a \bmod p`
-(note that the value of *a* would still be known only to Alice).
+It is possible to address the immediate problem of man-in-the-middle attacks by authenticating one or both participants.
+We can do this using certificates that are similar to public key certificates but instead certify the Diffie-Hellman public parameters of an entity.
+For example, such a certificate would state that Alice’s Diffie-Hellman parameters are *p, g*, and :math:`g^a \bmod p` (note that the value of *a* would still be known only to Alice).
 Such a certificate would assure Bob that the other participant in Diffie-Hellman is Alice—or else the other participant won’t be able to compute the secret key, because she won’t know *a*.

-If both participants have certificates for their Diffie-Hellman parameters, they can authenticate each other.
-If just one has a certificate, then just that one can be authenticated.
-This is useful in some situations; for example, when one participant is a web server and the other is an arbitrary client, the client can authenticate the web server and establish a secret key for confidentiality before sending a credit card number to the web server.
+The approach we have just described, known as *fixed* Diffie-Hellman, is not widely recommended in practice because it lacks *forward secrecy*.
+If the long-lived private key of Alice were to be compromised at some point, past sessions that had been recorded by an attacker would then be potentially at risk.
+For this reason, another approach known as *ephemeral* Diffie-Hellman is widely used, notably in TLS.

-A further variant of Diffie-Hellman, which is used in TLS, is called *ephemeral* Diffie-Hellman.
-Like the fixed variant, it relies on at least one participant having a certificate issued by a CA, but in this case it certifies that Alice is associated with a given public key (e.g., an RSA key).
+Like the fixed variant, ephemeral Diffie-Hellman relies on at least one participant having a certificate issued by a CA, but in this case it certifies that Alice is associated with a given public key (e.g., an RSA key).
 Alice then generates an ephemeral value of *a* rather than a fixed one, and uses her private key to sign the Diffie Hellman parameters: *p, g*, and :math:`g^a \bmod p`.
-By providing the certificate and the signed value, Alice is able to show Bob that the message has really come from her and authenticate the Diffie-Hellman parameters, while still keeping *a* secret.
-Unlike fixed Diffie-Hellman, this approach provides *forward secrecy*, meaning that even if the long-lived private key of Alice were to be compromised, past sessions that had been recorded by an attacker will still be secure, since they used ephemeral keys that changed with every
+By providing the certificate and the signed value, Alice is able to show Bob that the message has really come from her and to authenticate the Diffie-Hellman parameters, while still keeping *a* secret.
+Unlike fixed Diffie-Hellman, this approach provides forward secrecy: even if the long-lived private key of Alice were to be compromised, past sessions that had been recorded by an attacker will still be secure, since they used ephemeral keys that changed with every